How Contract Staffing Works? A Step-by-Step Guide

 1. Text tools to write better

-Textio (augmented writing tool that utilizes data-driven feedback to improve job descriptions).
+Textio (an augmented writing tool that utilizes data-driven feedback to improve job descriptions).
 This is particularly useful for non-IT recruitment, where a recruiter may not have deep domain experience.
 This writing tool will help complete job descriptions and correct spelling errors if there are any.

 2. Social media management and listening

 It’s important to keep listening to conversations about your company on social media.
-This helps identify what jobseekers might be thinking of your company and what you need to do to improve that image.
+This helps identify what job seekers might be thinking of your company and what you need to do to improve that image.
 These conversations can be monitored using social media management and listening tools like Agorapulse.
-These tools can also help you schedule jobs posts at your convenience on social media, especially on LinkedIn and Facebook.
+These tools can also help you schedule job posts at your convenience on social media, especially on LinkedIn and Facebook.

 3. Collaboration and consistent communication

-Recruiters also need to collaborate with each other, especially in bigger teams where there are several of them.
+Recruiters also need to collaborate, especially in bigger teams where there are several of them.
 This is to ensure that they are on the same page regarding any candidate at any stage in the lifecycle, beginning with attraction and ending with the exit interview and survey.
-Such consistency ensures that every communication they send out is also well drafted.
+Such consistency ensures that every communication they send out is also well-drafted.
 For a simple collaboration tool, look at Trello.
 For more features, look at Asana or Monday.com.

 4. Screening and interviewing